Master of Arts in Psychology

 - School Counselor – Support students’ mental well-being.

-- Substance Abuse Counselor – Help individuals overcome addiction.
+- Substance Abuse Counselor – Help individuals overcome substance abuse disorders.

 - Community Mental Health Counselor – Provide therapy in diverse communities.